Chart Color Schemes

 Health performance in Logan Central is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Logan Central faces significant health challenges with common health conditions prevalent across all age groups but notably higher among older cohorts.
-Approximately 47% of Logan Central's total population (~3049 people) has private health cover, compared to 49.5% in Greater Brisbane and the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.8% and 8.9% of residents respectively.
+Logan Central faces significant health challenges, with common health conditions being somewhat prevalent across all age groups but notably higher among older cohorts.
+Approximately 47% of Logan Central's total population (~3049 people) has private health cover, which is lower than Greater Brisbane's 49.5% and the national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.8 and 8.9% of residents respectively.

-Around 67.3% of residents report having no medical ailments, compared to 68.5% across Greater Brisbane.
-The area has 14.1% of residents aged 65 and over (924 people), lower than the 15.4% in Greater Brisbane.
-Health outcomes among seniors require more attention than those of the broader population.
+However, 67.3% of residents claim to be completely clear of medical ailments, compared to 68.5% across Greater Brisbane.
+Logan Central has 14.1% of its population aged 65 and over (924 people), which is lower than Greater Brisbane's 15.4%.
+Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health